-1. Undergraduate Policies and Curriculum Committee - assigned to the Faculty Senate and advisory to the Provost
+Undergraduate Policies and Curriculum Committee - assigned to the Faculty Senate and advisory to the Provost

 This committee will receive proposed policy changes regarding admission, progression, retention, course/program description and requirements for any undergraduate course of study offered at Kennesaw State University (in essence, any changes in the university catalog).
-It will also receive undergraduate course and program proposals from colleges and departments and will insure their compliance with university policies and goals.
-Its recommendations will be directed to the provost and vice-president for academic affairs and the president for their action, and to the executive committee of the senate for its use in monitoring the activities of this committee.
-This committee will also make policy recommendations regarding the curriculum development and review process to the senate.
+The UPCC will also receive undergraduate course and program proposals from colleges and departments and will insure their compliance with university policies and goals.
+Recommendations will be directed to the provost and vice-president for academic affairs and the president for their action, and to the executive committee of the faculty senate for its use in monitoring the activities of this committee.
+This committee will also make policy recommendations regarding the curriculum development and review process to the faculty senate.

-- 1) TF 14; two elected from each college; one from University College; one from and elected by the General Education Council - 2) AD 3; a person appointed by the provost and vice president for academic affairs; an elected librarian; the registrar - 3) SD 2; two undergraduate students appointed by the president of Student Government Senate in consultation with the vice president for student success & enrollment services
+1) TF 15; two elected from each college; one from and elected by the General Education Council.

+- 2) AD 3; a person appointed by the Provost and Vice President for Academic Affairs; an elected librarian; the registrar. - 3) SD 2; two undergraduate students appointed by the president of Student Government Senate in consultation with the vice president for student success & enrollment services.

-2. Graduate Policies and Curriculum Committee - assigned to the Faculty Senate and advisory to the Dean of Graduate College
+Graduate Policies and Curriculum Committee - assigned to the Faculty Senate and advisory to the Vice President for Research/Dean of Graduate College

 This committee will receive graduate course and program proposals from colleges and departments and insure their compliance with university policies and goals.
 This committee will also approve changes in curriculum including the addition or deletion of courses, approval of new programs or concentrations, and changes in program requirements.
 The committee recommends changes in graduate policies and procedures and monitors assessment of graduate programs.
-Its recommendations will be directed to the dean of graduate studies, the provost and vice president for academic affairs and the president for their action, and to the executive committee of the senate for its use in monitoring the activities of this committee.
-It also makes recommendations regarding the curriculum development and review process to the senate.
+Its recommendations will be directed to the vice president for research/dean of graduate college, the provost and vice president for academic affairs and the president for their action, and to the executive committee of the faculty senate for its use in monitoring the activities of this committee.
+It also makes recommendations regarding the curriculum development and review process to the faculty senate.

 - 1) TF 10; two faculty members with full provisional graduate faculty status elected by graduate faculty from each college.
-No more than one of the elected faculty members from each college may be a graduate program director or graduate program coordinator. - 2) AD 3; the Dean of Graduate College; an elected librarian; the registrar or his/her appointed designee. - 3) SD 5; one graduate student from each college which has a graduate program, appointed by the graduate program director or dean of that college. - 4) nonvoting ex officio members: graduate program directors.
+No more than one of the elected faculty members from each college may be a graduate program director or graduate program coordinator. - 2) AD 3; the vice president for research/dean of graduate college; an elected librarian; the registrar or his/her appointed designee. - 3) SD 5; one graduate student from each college which has a graduate program, appointed by the graduate program director or dean of that college. - 4) Nonvoting ex officio members; graduate program directors.

-3. General Education Council - assigned to the Faculty Senate and advisory to the Dean of University College
+General Education Council - assigned to the Faculty Senate and advisory to the Dean of University College